 Was such a narrative method and cultural psychology in any sense foretold or predicated in the “Cognitive Processes” lectures of 1965?
 In some ways, yes.
 At Harvard Bruner had mingled with psychologist and anthropologists in his work toward a doctorate in 1941 and with Social Relations and Psychology Departments in his Center for Cognitive Studies from 1953 to 1970.
 It came natural for him to oscillate between cognitive developmental experiments and anthropological research.
 At Oxford during 1970 to 1977, he had become interested in grammar through conversations with ethologist Niko Tinbergen, leading to the book with Rita Watson, Child’s Talk (1983) about syntax and language use (In Search of Mind, 1983, p.
 168).
 Chomsky’s Language Acquisition Device became a Language Acquisition Support System, comprising “strategies children use in attempting to accomplish things with language” (p.
 173).
 Bruner traveled with and told stories with his own small children (p.
 153), until divorce from Katherine “Kay” Frost in 1956.

 In other ways, no, the narrative method was not present prior to the 1970’s.
 Even his admiration for Vygotsky, growing through friendship with Luria and his visit to Cambridge in 1960, was more about the Second System, whereby language gave children the power to solve problems “by converting them …into language” (p.
 144).
 He visited Luria in Russia in 1962, and learned that the language of First Signal System and Second came from Pavlov, and that the Second Signal System was key to the rehabilitation of Vygotsky.
 Thus, Bruner’s interest in Vygotsky and language preceded his 1965 lectures, with their grounding in evolution.
 Yet his development of a narrative psychology couched in the making of meaning did not emerge until later in the 1970s and 1980s.
 And the book for which he became best known to cultural psychologists in the twenty-first century was Acts of Meaning (1990).

 As I have demonstrated here, the very meaning of cultural psychology for Bruner changed continually over the decades.
 He was more interdisciplinary in the 1960’s, drawing from physical and cultural anthropology.
 Action, imagery, and symbol were tools he took from anthropology and psychology.
 He called for amplifiers of the mind from the problem solving literature (Newell, Shaw, & Simon, 1957), using it to build upon a cultural anthropologist (Levi-Strauss, 1963, 1965).
 “Once man reaches the point at which he depends on tools he is no longer depending on evolutionary adaptation through morphological change” (10/1/65).
 Bruner used Vygotsky to build on Piaget as well, noting that “language is the internalized linguistic form with external environmental effects which [the] Swiss School ignores” (10/8/65).
 He weighed the important debate over orthogenesis, the transmission of cultural changes through selection.
 (11/12/65).
 The Whorfian hypothesis requires mechanisms provided by codification (11/19/65, Brown & Lennenberg, 1954).

 Always the innovator in education, Bruner invoked creativity methods for the classroom (Covington & Crutchfield, 1966).
+What impressed me as an undergraduate Bruner student, and still does, is his eclectic and practical approach.
+He was a synthesizer who was continually testing hypotheses across disciplines.
+He was also a collaborator; in this period he was finishing a book with Ruth Olver and Patricia Greenfield at the Center for Cognitive Studies (1966); Greenfield taught one of the weeks in the course I took and I daresay she sparked my own interest in cross-cultural experiment tested against Piagetian universals (Woodward, 1979) and in participatory action research (Woodward & Hetley, 2007).

+Bush-schooled - without school, conservation stops relating to age

+Bush-unschooled

+Urban-schooled.

+Development may stop if you don’t go to school.
+Contradicts Piaget (11/22/65).